Why Netflix's 'Space Force' Never Mentions Trump by Name

 (Warning: Spoilers ahead for season 1 of Netflix’s “Space Force.”)

-But nobody on the show ever comes out and say Trump’s name.
+But nobody on the show ever comes out and say that this fictional president is Donald Trump.
 And while the jokes about the president’s Twitter habits are a pretty clear reference to Trump, the Steve Carell series, which launched on Netflix Friday, certainly dances around the president’s identity.
-He’s never seen, never heard, never described, and generally the characters just refer to him as POTUS.
+He’s never seen, never heard, never described, never named, and generally the characters just refer to him as POTUS.
 It’s not an apolitical series, but it’s politics-lite for a show with this sort of subject matter.

 So, yes, while most folks who watch “Space Force” will pick up on the references, it’s not impossible to imagine somebody eventually being able to enjoy the show without thinking much about real world events.
 And that’s how Greg Daniels, who co-created the series with Carell, likes it.